microsoft/mu_basecore/UnitTestFrameworkPkg/GoogleTest.md

 ### GoogleTest Requirements - DSC

-In our DSC file, we'll need to bring in the INF file that was just created into the `[Components]` section so that the unit tests will be built.
+In our DSC fiele, we'll need to bring in the INF file that was just created into the `[Components]` section so that the unit tests will be built.

 See this example in `UnitTestFrameworkPkgHostTest.dsc`...